CrsMthw/homelab/traefik/readme.md

     - Replace USER with your username
     - Enter a password when it prompts
     - Copy paste the generated hashed password into the compose.yml file

+## Run

+Go to the directory with the compose.yml
+Run it with ```docker compose up -d```
+If everything is done right, you will be able to access the traefik dashboard at traefik.YOURDOMAIN.com in a few moments.

+## Credits

+Huge thanks to Techno Tim.
+You can watch his video tutorial [here](https://youtu.be/liV3c9m_OX8?si=qPIQsIdypHKt2hUq)